Founded in 2001, MainStream Aquaculture has rapidly grown from concept, to proud industry leaders.

 2008

-First sale into domestic chilled distribution channel
+Mainstream executed its first sale into the domestic chilled distribution channel.

 2008